 Data analysis is the process of applying systematic statistical or logical techniques to describe, illustrate, recap, and test the data.
-It excludes from purification analysis process that transforms and presents useful information to conclusions and support research finding.
+It excludes the purification analysis process that transforms and presents useful information to conclusions and supports research findings.

-Generally, there are four types of data analysis processes used by the researcher from the entire data collection phases to the final observation in the research study theses are Descriptive Analysis, Diagnostic Analysis.
+Generally, there are four types of data analysis processes used by the researcher from the entire data collection phase to the final observation in the research study theses Descriptive Analysis, Diagnostic Analysis.
 Predictive Analysis and prescriptive Analysis.

 What is a Statistical analysis of data?

 Statistical analysis is the response to the research question “What happened” and these analyses cover the range of processes carried out by researchers from data collection to analysis, modeling, interpretation, and data presentation using a different tool.
-Statistical analysis subdivided into two types of analysis.
-First, is the descriptive analysis which works with complete or summarized data numbers and indicates whether it is possible to perform an incomprehensible operation on that data using frequency and percentage.
-Second is the inferential analysis works with sample resulting from the complete data and find different conclusions from the same data set by choosing different sampling process.
+Statistical analysis is subdivided into two types of analysis.

 Methods of data analysis